 Biology Professor Dr. Nicholas Geist is funded by the WATERS Collaborative to engage students in research designed to improve water quality along Copeland Creek, Sonoma State’s on-campus creek.
 Geist's work has far reaching implications for the wildlife and vegetation that rely on the creek to thrive, as well as how urban communities can better preserve the abundant diversity of life that lives in these ecosystems.

-Geist and graduate student Rebecca Kopel are leading a team of his student researchers in a study of benthic macroinvertebrate communities in Copeland Creek.
+Geist and graduate student Rebecca Kopel are leading a team of student researchers in a study of benthic macroinvertebrate communities in Copeland Creek.
 Benthic macroinvertebrates are aquatic insects and other organisms that live at the bottom of inland waterways.
 According to the EPA, they "are commonly used as indicators of” water quality “because they spend all or most of their lives in water, are easy to collect and differ in their tolerance to pollution."
 Geist called benthic macroinvertebrates "the foundation of healthy ecosystems."

 Copeland Creek runs from SSU’s Fairfield Osborn Preserve down to Highway 101 and beyond.
 "There's a 10-mile stretch of creek that goes from pristine to urbanized," Geist said.
 "We're sampling all along the creek to pinpoint areas where water quality declines most rapidly and obviously."
 This decline is illustrated by studying which species of benthic macroinvertebrates are living in the creek.
 Some species are tolerant to poor water quality and others are very sensitive.